edwardp20/myjava-app/README.md

 This is a small project I created while learning Java programming.

 > **Note**: This is primarily a personal learning repository.
 The code here might be simplistic or experimental.
 Feel free to borrow any parts useful for your own learning.

->**Attention**
->This project uses GPLv3 license to distribute source code, please keep the software always free
+>**Attention**: This project uses GPLv3 license to distribute source code, please keep the software always free

 ## Requirements